EvilSupahFly/transmission/README.md

 No need to remove any existing repo version first - since the local build's version number sorts higher, installing over it is a normal in-place upgrade; the package manager replaces the old files cleanly on its own.

+## Important note about this auto-build project

+Because Transmission itself isn't updated on a regular schedule, a `cron` gate is baked into the automation which checks upstream for updates on the 1st and 15th of each month.
+If there's a new version upstream, we build new packages.
+If not, we skip the build and wait for the next scheduled check.